SymfonyCasts/symfony5/sfcasts/ep5-security/password-credentials.md

 # Hashing Plain Password & PasswordCredentials

-Coming soon...

-and then pass in the plain password right here and of directly onto the password property.
-That would totally work, but it's often convenient.
+The process of saving a user's password always looks like this: start with a plain-text password, hash that, *then* save the hashed version onto the `User`.
+This is something we're going to do in the fixtures... but we'll also do this on a registration form we'll build later... and you would also need it on a change password form.

+## Adding a plainPassword Field

-To be able to temporarily store the plain password on the user object on a non-persistent property and then hash it before saving.
-So this is not an optional step here, but check it out.
-What I'm going to do is on top, I'm going to add a new `private $plainPassword` property.
-The key thing here is this is not persistent.
-It's just a temporary property we can use during registration, for example, as a place to store the user's password.
+To make this easier, I'm going to do something optional.
+In `User`, up on top, add a new `private $plainPassword` property.
+The *key* thing is that this property will *not* be persisted to the database: it's just a temporary property that we can use during, for example, registration, to store the plain password.

-Now down below, we're going to add, I'll just add a getter and setter for this.
-So I'll go to code generate or Command + N on the Mac, go to getter and setter in generated for `$plainPassword`.
-And I'll even add a little, a normal string return type to get my password.
-So just say normal field.
-Now, one thing, if you do have a plain password, a property like this, you want to find `eraseCredentials()` and set `$this->plainPassword` to null this is not really that important, but bef after, uh, but a race Prudential's is called before the user is stored to the session.
-So it's just a way for us to know a find out any sensitive information so that it doesn't actual accidentally get stored somewhere.

-Okay.
-So now inside of our `UserFactory`, this is pretty cool.
-Instead of, uh, setting the `password` field, we're going to set the `plainPassword` field to "tada".
-Now, if we just stopped now, it would set this property, but then the `password` property would stay.
-No, and it would explodes saving users in the database.
-So what we're going to do here is basically after our object is fully done, after Foundry's done in stanchion or object, we're going to run some extra code that reads this plain password and hashes it.
-We can do that down here and then initialize method.
-And I adding an `afterInstantiation()` hook.
-This is pretty cool.
-So I'm just called `$this->afterInstantiation()`, pass it a callback.
-And instead of here, we can say if `$user->getPlainPassword()`, but it should have a `plainPassword`, but technically we can override that when we use the, uh, uh, factory, then `$user->setPassword()` And for this, we're going to pass in the hashed password, which we can get by saying `$this->passwordHasher->hashPassword()`.
-And this takes two arguments, the user that we're trying to hash so `$user,` and then whatever the claimed password is, which is going to be nicely stored on the `getPlainPassword()` method.
-All right, here we go.

-All right.
-So let's try this spin over.
-And we let our fixtures since many
+Below, I'll go to code generate - or Command + N on a Mac - to generate the getter and setter for this.
+The getter will return a nullable `string`.

+Now, if you *do* have a `plainPassword` property like this, you'll want to find `eraseCredentials()` and set  `$this->plainPassword` to null.
+This... is not really *that* important.
+After authentication is successful, Symfony calls `eraseCredentials()`.
+It's... just a way for you to "clear out any sensitive information" on your `User` class once you're done with authentication.
+Technically we will never *set* `plainPassword` during authentication... so it doesn't matter.
+But, again, it's a safe thing to do.

+# Hashing the Password in the Fixtures

+Back inside `UserFactory` instead of setting the `password` property, we're going to set `plainPassword` to "tada".

+If we just stopped now, it would set this property... but then the `password` property would stay null... and it would explode in the database because that column is required.

+So after Foundry has finished instantiating the object, we're going to run some extra code that reads the `plainPassword` and hashes it.
+We can do that down here in the `initialize()` method... via an `afterInstantiation()` hook.

+This is pretty cool: call `$this->afterInstantiation()`, pass it a callback and, inside say if `$user->getPlainPassword()` - just in case it gets overridden to `null` - then `$user->setPassword()`.
+Generate the hash with `$this->passwordHasher->hashPassword()`.
+This takes two arguments: the user that we're trying to hash - so `$user` - and then whatever the plain password is, so `$user->getPlainPassword()`.

+Done!
+Let's try this.
+Find your terminal and run:

 ```terminal
 symfony console doctrine:fixtures:load
 ```

-and this will take a little bit longer than before because hashing passwords is actually CPU intensive and it works.
-Let's check the user table.
+This will take a bit longer than before because hashing passwords is actually CPU intensive.
+But... it works!
+Check the `user` table:
-So any

 ```terminal
 symfony console doctrine:query:sql 'SELECT * FROM user'
 ```

-and awesome.
-Every user has a
+And... got it!.
+Every user has a hashed version of the password!

-hashed version of the password.
-Now on our last job is here.
-Is that on logging?
-We need to safely, we need to actually check this.
-So we need to safely hash the plain password.
-We need to hash the submitted plain password and safely check to see if it matches the user's hashed password in the database.
+## Validating the Password: PasswordCredentials

+*Finally* we're ready to *check* the user's password inside our authenticator.
+To do this, we need to hash the submitted plain password then safely *compare* the two hashes.

-Well, actually we don't need to do this.
-Symfony is going to do it automatically.
+Well *we*  don't need to do this... because Symfony is going to do it automatically.
-Check it out, place the `CustomCredentials` with a new `PasswordCredentials` and pass it.
-The plain text password.
-That's it.
-Try this head over.
-Log in.
-Let's use our real user add Rocca admin, add example.com.
-Copy that.
-And let's use a invalid password.
-First invalid password entered, and now try to get off.
-It works when you return it.
-Password credentials Symfony automatically reads that hash as the plain text submitted password and securely compares it to the hash password for this user in the database.
-It does all of that work for us.
+Check it out: replace `CustomCredentials` with a new `PasswordCredentials` and pass it the plain-text submitted password.

+That's it!
+Try it.
+Log in using our real user - `abraca_admin@example.com` - I'll copy that, then some *wrong* password.
+Nice!
+Invalid password!
+Now enter the *real* password `tada`.
+It works!

+That's awesome!
+When you put a `PasswordCredentials` inside your `Passport`, Symfony automatically uses that to compare the submitted password to the hashed password for the user in the database.
+I *love* that.

 This is all possible.
-Thanks to be security systems, powerful listener system.
-Let's learn more about that next and see how we can leverage it to add CSF our protection to our log and form with about two lines of code.
+Thanks to a powerful event listener system inside of security.
+Let's learn more about that next and see how we can leverage it to add CSRF protection to our login form... with about two lines of code.